learningworks/FiftySix24/README.md

 ###### _common.scss ######
 The common module partial contains styling for layout classes (such as *.page*, *.global-header*, *.global-footer*, *.mobile-nav-container* etc.) and common blocks/elements which can be shared across all modules (such as *.module*, *.icon*).

 Within this file, the class *.container* is defined.
 This is used to impose the Susy grid layouts to the page.
 You must have a div with the *.container* class wrapping your module's content to be able to use Susy grids for that module.
+For more on Susy grids, see http://susydocs.oddbird.net/

 #### Naming Conventions ####